zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.word.camel-case-to-separator.rst

    print $filter->filter('ThisIsMyContent');

-The above example returns 'this is my content'.
+The above example returns 'This Is My Content'.